dimant/dstardocs/IcomTerminalMode.md

 The terminal mode protocol of the Icom ID52 is a serial protocol which is routed as RS232 over USB.
 Its purpose is to send voice and data transmissions to a computer application which then routes them over a network to a receiver gateway or reflector.

+The serial port settings for the protocol are:

+            this.serialPort = new SerialPort(portName)
+            {
+                PortName = portName,
+                BaudRate = 38400,
+                DataBits = 8,
+                Parity = Parity.None,
+                StopBits = StopBits.One,
+                Handshake = Handshake.None,
+                RtsEnable = false,
+                ReadTimeout = 1000,
+                WriteTimeout = 1000,
+                WriteBufferSize = 2048,
+            };

 ## High Level

 The protocol is binary with each packet having the following structure: